 Minnesota Crop Improvement Association (MCIA) provides a diverse offering of certification and quality assurance services to a wide array of agricultural and food product producers and handlers.
 Products certified by MCIA include field crop seed, turf seed, sod, native plant seed, noxious weed seed–free forage and mulch, identity-preserved grains for specialty grain markets, as well as numerous organic crops, livestock, and food products.
 MCIA also provides customized quality assurance services such as field inspections, seed and grain facility evaluations, as well as other third-party audit and on-site evaluations.
 MCIA produces and distributes foundation seed of publicly developed crop varieties and serves as the marketing agent for licensing varieties developed at the University of Minnesota.

 MCIA is a 501(c)(5) not-for-profit association funded by service fees.
 MCIA’s offices are located on the Saint Paul campus of the University of Minnesota.
-MCIA serves its nearly 1,000 members with 18 full-time employees, including 3 field supervisors located at various locations throughout the state.
-In addition, more than 20 part-time employees and contractors assist with field inspections and other seasonal work.
+MCIA serves its nearly 900 members with 21 full-time employees, including 4 field supervisors located at various locations throughout the state.
+In addition, over 12 part-time employees and contractors assist with field inspections and other seasonal work.
 MCIA is governed by an 11-member board of directors elected from its membership.